bbkane/logos/README.md

 - `ERROR` for problems
 - `INFO` for other information

-Correspondingly, it offers the following functions and destinations for their content:
+Correspondingly, logos offers the following functions and destinations for their content:

 |                 | stderr | stdout | logfile |
 | --------------- | :----: | :----: | :-----: |